Artem007/reviewSec6/README.md

 # TODO REST API #

-It is a simple todo API that was writen in Node.js using such technologies :
+It is a simple todo API that was writen in Node.js using next technologies:
 * express
 * mongodb
   * mongoose